Registered Representative Salary

 Registered representatives may work independently or as members of investment firms.
 They must be detail-oriented individuals who constantly monitor securities markets and possess the understanding of this activity to make sound investment decisions, as well as a strong sense of timing to make the right moves at the right times.
 A bachelor's or master's degree in a financial field and the licensing mentioned above are generally required for this position.

-Registered Representative Job Listings
+Registered Sales Assistant Job Listings

 Search for more jobs: